experiencor/basic-rnn-lstm/README.md

 leave on me; you shall I think frown.
 ```

 The network does learn basic spelling and to end a sentence by a dot.
 The sentences don't make a lot of sense though.
 A lot more training and experimentation is needed to produce better results.
-Lesson learned: implementing and training recurrent networks are much harder than feed-forward networks.
+Lesson learned: implementing and training recurrent networks are much trickier than feed-forward networks.

 Resources for conceptual explainations:
 1. http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/